Big Baller Brand

 Big Baller Brand (BBB) is an American company that designs, manufactures, and sells clothing and shoes.
-Launched in 2016 by Alan Foster and LaVar Ball, it has most notably produced signature shoes for the Ball brothers—basketball players Lonzo Ball, LaMelo Ball, and LiAngelo Ball.
+Launched in 2016 by Alan Foster and LaVar Ball, the brand has most notably produced signature shoes for the Ball brothers—basketball players Lonzo Ball, LaMelo Ball, and LiAngelo Ball.
 Big Baller Brand has additionally been involved in the creation of the Junior Basketball Association (JBA), which it fully funded, and both the Big Baller Brand Challenge Games and Big Baller Brand International Tournament, which were a series of Lithuanian exhibition games hosted by BC Vytautas (featuring LaMelo and LiAngelo Ball).

 Origins and history

 On April 14, 2016, Big Baller Brand announced that it would soft launch by June 2016.
 Founded by personal trainer and former football player LaVar Ball and Alan Foster, the company was built on "core family values", according to its website.
 Ball later said that he created Big Baller Brand, which was based in Chino Hills, California, for his three sons: Lonzo, LiAngelo, and LaMelo Ball, who all played basketball at Chino Hills High School when it was established.
 He also stated that each of the three Bs on the company's logo stands for one of his sons.

 Upon its launch in June, Big Baller Brand initially sold T-shirts, shorts, and sweatshirts through its online store.
 It partnered with a local design, printing, and shipping company, Garment Decor.
 In 2017, it also began working with sneaker company Brandblack for assistance in its shoe design.
 To maintain independence from Big Baller Brand, however, Brandblack created an offshoot creative agency Santa Ana Design for the partnership.
 Foster, a family friend of LaVar Ball, additionally become a manager and business associate of Big Baller Brand, helping design its signature shoes.

-On March 7, 2017, Big Baller Brand was registered with the United States Patent and Trademark Office, and its official slogan "Built for this" was trademarked on February 7, 2018 after being filed for in May 2017.
+On March 7, 2017, Big Baller Brand was registered with the United States Patent and Trademark Office, and its official slogan "Built for this" was trademarked on February 7, 2018, after being filed for in May 2017.

 In March 2019, it was reported that Lonzo Ball severed ties with Foster, after concerns of his criminal past and alleged misuse of $1.5 million of Ball's personal and business accounts.

 In April 2019, the Big Baller Brand website was shut down.
 When accessing the website, a notice that says "Thank you for visiting Big Baller Brand.
 Our website is under construction we will be back soon.
 Thank you." was shown.
 As of November 2019, the site's splash page directed visitors to click the BBB logo to go to a shopping page.
 Instead, guests who click were redirected to the official home page of Alan Foster.
 Big Baller Brand promised a separate web site in the near future.
 As of December 2020, a new version of the site appeared to be up and running.